core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 When combining CoAP group communication and Observe as described above, an amplification attack can become particularly effective.
 That is, by spoofing the source IP address of a designated victim in the group request conveying the Observe Option, the attack may result in multiple servers within the CoAP group sending multiple Observe notifications to the victim, throughout the observation lifetime.
 This is further discussed in {{ssec-amplification}}, together with available mitigations.

 For observing at servers that are members of a CoAP group through a CoAP-to-CoAP proxy, the limitations stated in {{sec-proxy}} apply.
-The method defined in {{I-D.ietf-core-groupcomm-proxy}} enables group communication including resource observation through proxies and addresses those limitations.
+The realization of proxy specified in {{I-D.ietf-core-groupcomm-proxy}} enables group communication including resource observation through proxies and addresses those limitations.

 ## Block-Wise Transfer ## {#sec-block-wise}